 In general, veterinarians do not recommend that individual pet owners attempt to breed guinea pigs.
-It is often difficult to find homes for young guinea pigs with caring and responsible pet owners.
-Breeding often reduces the lifespan of female guinea pigs and starting to breed after 8 months of age can be very dangerous for a female guinea pig.
-The cause of this is the normal stiffening of the symphysis (a joint of tough fibrous cartilage between the 2 pubic bones of the pelvis) when the female reaches adulthood.
-Sows who reach adulthood without a prior pregnancy may not be able to deliver their young normally.
+It is often difficult to find homes with caring and responsible pet owners for young guinea pigs.
+Breeding often reduces the lifespan of female guinea pigs.
+Breeding a female guinea pig for the first time after she reaches 8 months of age can be very dangerous because of the normal stiffening of the pubic symphysis (a joint of tough fibrous cartilage between the 2 pubic bones of the pelvis) that occurs when the female reaches adulthood.
+Sows that reach adulthood without a prior pregnancy may not be able to deliver their young normally.
 Cesarean sections are rarely successful in guinea pigs even when performed by a veterinarian who has experience with guinea pigs.

 Spaying or neutering of pet guinea pigs can be done by a veterinarian experienced in dealing with small animals, but the surgery can be expensive and does carry risks.
 Neutering a male is generally easier than spaying a female.
 However, guinea pigs often do not react well to surgery, anesthesia, or being kept in unfamiliar surroundings.
 The safest, easiest, and least expensive way to prevent breeding is to house male and female guinea pigs separately.